Getting teams to collaborate successfully

 After that?
 The proof is in the pudding.
 Let each team come up with what they create, and take time to review and enjoy the resulting product.
 It won’t always be up to expectations, but that’s the beauty of imagination, right?

 Let teams work on their own ideas without offering much feedback, if any.
-Leave them to do their thing and, if you have criticisms to offer, save them for afterward.
+Leave them to do their thing, and if you have criticisms to offer, save them for afterward.

 Build better teams